 To be fair, he was excellent at spotting flying squirrels (which I loved – they literally launch into the air & glide to their destination), but missed an orangutan nesting for the night in a tree.
-He only spotted it when we were all questioning why there were so many lights (from the other guides) pointing at the position!
+We were all questioning why there were so many lights (from the other guides) pointing at the position!
+Then he spotted it!

 What are the details?

 The Orangutan Centre is open between 8.45am – 4pm with the feeding times at 10am & 3pm.
 The nursery is accessible from 9-11am and 2.30-4pm.
 A ticket is valid for the whole day & costs 30RM (Malaysian Ringgit) with an extra 10RM for taking a camera.

 The suggested arrival times to make the most of your visit are 8.45am or 1.45pm so you can take advantage of the presentation & video which are also available (at 9am & 2pm for 30 mins).